programmableinfrastructure/p24e.io/_guides/service-discovery/vulcand-etcd.md

 ### Future work

-Setup middlewares, which can be used to change, intercept or reject request.
-Vulcand provides vulcanbundle to setup these middlewares.
+Setup middlewares, which can be used to change, intercept or reject requests.
+Vulcand provides a cli-tool called `vulcanbundle` which will write a new `main.go` that imports the original [vulcand](github.com/mailgun/vulcand) as a library and all extension supplied as parameters.

-To make the registration process automatic a script needs to be created which sets the corresponding values in etcd.
-To make this automation process easy labels could be used e.g.:
+To make the registration process of new backends automatic, entries for each backend need to be created in etcd.
+This can be accomplished by a script that runs after a new backend is started, or by hooking into lifecycle events of a [schedulers](/component/scheduler).
-- backend=foo: assign the application to foo backend
-- port=80: register this port